bxdoan/bxdoan/README.md

 <div align="center">

-> Sometimes I do feel like I’m a failure.
-Like there’s no hope for me.
-But even so, I’m not gonna give up.
-Ever!
+> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.

-> — Izuku Midoriya —
+> — Hatsu Kominato —

 </div>